Chapter 2: The Mathematics of Information

 Every complex number can be plotted on a 2D plane, with the real part on the horizontal axis and the imaginary part on the vertical axis.
 This is the complex plane (also called the Argand diagram).
 The complex number $3 + 2i$ sits at the point $(3, 2)$.

-Magnitude and Conjugate
+Magnitude (Modulus) and Conjugate

 $$|z| = \sqrt{a^2 + b^2}$$The complex conjugate of $z = a + bi$ is: